1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Tubular Adenomas in Houston

-• Endoscopic mucosal resection (EMR): Specialized technique for larger or flat polyps to ensure complete removal.
+• Endoscopic mucosal resection (EMR): Special technique of full-sized or flat polyps in juveniles, which is able to be excised completely.

 Why Choose GastroDoxs?